-For example, using a Zyro eCommerce plan, you can insert the stock quantity for all your products.
+For example, using Zyro’s eCommerce plans, you can insert the stock quantity for all your products.

 Every time a new purchase comes in, the system will notify you to process the order.
 Your store can manage inventory for you, to save you time and your business money.